Leaflowave/Downsizing/README.md

 # Downsizing
-This is the implementation of the article "".
+This is an implementation of the article.